lshrihari/deepRL/p1_navigation/Report.md

 ## Outcome

-* As shown in `Navigation.ipynb`, the environment was solved in 511 episodes.
+* As shown in `Navigation.ipynb`, the environment was solved in 511 episodes; a plot of the scores obtained is also provided in it.
 Learning was continued to 2000 episodes; weights were only saved when a higher average score (over 100 episodes) than the current best average score, was obtained.
 A good set of Q-function weights are provided in `saved/checkpoint.pth`.
 Three test runs provided average agent scores of 23, 16 and 17.
 An animation of a trained agent is provided below.
 In comparison with the untrained agent observed earlier, this agent seeks out yellow banannas and clearly demonstrates the acquisition of this skill.

 ![Trained agent seeking yellow banannnas](saved/trained_agent.gif)